-Hello web surfers, welcome to my corner of the internet.
-I perform research and teach in the general area of computer architecture, but I have interests in nearly all computer systems related topics.
-My research spans from atoms to data centers.
+My research is in the general area of computer architecture.
+However, I have interests in nearly all computer systems related topics, spanning from atoms to applications.

-Multicore/multiprocessor and Distributed Systems (including data centers): Cache coherence protocols, memory consistency, runtime systems to expose and exploit parallelism.
+Multicore/multiprocessor and Distributed Systems (including data centers) Cache coherence protocols, memory consistency, runtime systems to expose and exploit parallelism.
 I also explore the use of new hardware technology in data centers.

-Memory Systems: General aspects of memory hierarchies such as cache design, prefetching, latency tolerance, etc.
+Memory Systems General aspects of memory hierarchies such as cache design, prefetching, latency tolerance, etc.

-Energy Efficient Computing: Processor and memory design, operating system support.
+Energy Efficient Computing Processor and memory design, operating system support.